Azure/Avere/src/terraform/examples/centos/README.md

     echo "azcopy copy centos.vhd 'https://$STORAGE_FQDN/$CONTAINER_NAME?$SAS_SUFFIX'"
     ```

-1. use the above line to populate the /etc/hosts or DNS with the IP address storage account pair
+1. use the hosts line echoed in the previous command to populate the /etc/hosts or DNS with the IP address storage account pair

-1. run the `azcopy` command from above to upload the image replacing the source image name `centos.vhd` with your vhd.
+1. run the `azcopy` command echoed in the previous command to upload the image replacing the source image name `centos.vhd` with your vhd name.

 1. create the image, updating the variables below
     ```bash